minetest-mods/skinsdb/API.md

 Could be redefined for dynamic preview texture generation

 ## skin:set_skin(player)
-Apply the skin to the player and do some resets.
-Is called if skin selection started, in skins.update_player_skin() for examlpe
+Hook for dynamic skins updates on select.
+Is called in skins.set_player_skin() In skinsdb the default implementation for this function is empty.

 skin:apply_skin_to_player(player)
 Apply the skin to the player.
-Is called in set_skin() and other places the skin needs to be updated
+Called in skins.update_player_skin() to update visuals

 ## skin:set_meta(key, value)
 Add a meta information to the skin object